Furnace Not Heating in Antioch, CA

 Is furnace repair urgent in Antioch's climate?+

-Antioch experiences summer highs averaging 92°F. While milder than Sacramento's inland heat, reliable HVAC keeps your home comfortable during warm spells and cool winter nights.
+Antioch experiences summer highs averaging 92°F and winter lows around 42°F. While milder than Sacramento's inland heat, reliable HVAC keeps your home comfortable during warm spells and cool winter nights.
 We offer 24/7 emergency service for urgent situations.

 What should Antioch homeowners know about hvac for their homes?+